hitext/hitext/README.md

 Use `jsx()` – it returns an array of children you can embed directly.

 **Q: Are there plans for source maps or position mapping after render?**
 Positions currently refer to *source* only.
-If you need mapping, wrap a `content` hook to collect emitted offsets.
+If you need mapping, wrap a `wrap` hook to collect emitted offsets.

 **Q: Why not use an existing highlighter?**
 HiText is *not* a syntax highlighter; it is an orchestration & rendering core.
 You can plug in any tokenizer, plus additional decoration layers.